vdemichev/DiaNN/README.md

 * **--gen-fr-restriction** annotates the library with fragment exclusion information, based on the runs being analysed (fragments least affected by interferences are selected for quantification, why the rest are excluded)
 * **--global-mass-cal** disables RT-dependent mass calibration
 * **--global-norm** instructs DIA-NN to use simple global normalisation instead of RT-dependent normalisation
+* **--id-profiling** when using IDs profiling for spectral library generation from DIA data.
+To use full profiling use no command line parameter.
+It is highly recommended to use --smart-profiling instead
 * **--il-eq** (experimental) when using the 'Reannotate' function, peptides will be matched to proteins while considering isoleucine and leucine equivalent
 * **--im-window [x]** fixes IM extraction window to the specific value
 * **--im-window-factor [x]** controls the minimum size of the IM extraction window, default is 2.0